Fats, Omegas and Cholesterol

 Flaxseed seeds and oil are a very good source of omega 3 fatty acids.
 Flaxseeds should be freshly crushed or milled in order to ensure nutrient absorption.
 The seed contains fibre and compounds called lignans.
-As lignans can have an effect on hormone balance the intake of flaxseed should be restricted during pregnancy.
-Hemp seeds have an ideal O6:O3 ratio and also contain significant amounts of the fatty acids GLA (gamma-linolenic acid) and stearidonic acid.
-Rapeseed oil is a good source of omega 3 fatty acids and should be used cold-pressed as heating changes the oil’s properties.
+Lignans have an effect on hormone balance so the intake of flaxseed should be restricted during pregnancy.
+Hemp seeds have an ideal O6:O3 ratio and contain significant amounts gamma-linolenic acid and stearidonic acid.
+Rapeseed oil is also a good source of omega 3 and should be used cold-pressed because heating changes the oil’s properties.

-Other foods can also add to your ALA intake.
+Other foods can add to your ALA intake.
 Most of the fat in leafy green vegetables is ALA, for example broccoli has 0.13g per 100g and cabbage 0.11g per 100g.
-Occasionally you will also find eggs, where the hens have been fed on flaxseeds or algae, but the levels of ALA or DHA provided will be small.
-Although organic milk has been heralded as having 60-70% higher levels of ALA than ordinary milk it must be remembered that even though it has a good omega 6:3 ratio, its overall level of polyunsaturated fats is low.
+Occasionally you will find small levels of ALA or DHA in eggs, if the hens have been fed on flaxseeds or algae.
+Although organic milk has been heralded as having 60-70% higher levels of ALA than ordinary milk it is worth remembering that its overall level of polyunsaturated fats is low, even though it has a good O6:O3 ratio.

-Essential fatty acids can easily generate free radicals once they are subjected to heat, light and oxygen.
-For cooking it is better to use oils high in mono-unsaturated fats such as olive or groundnut.
-For the same reasons flaxseed oil is best purchased in dark bottles and stored away from heat or light.
+Essential fatty acids can generate free radicals once they are subjected to heat, light and oxygen.
+For cooking it is recommended to use oils which are high in mono-unsaturated fats, such as olive or groundnut.
+Flaxseed oil is also best purchased in dark bottles and stored away from heat or light.

-Raised blood cholesterol however, is a risk factor for cardiovascular disease (CVD) which includes stroke, heart disease and atherosclerosis.
-The body manages cholesterol levels in the following way.
-The fat in your blood is turned into cholesterol by your liver.
-The cholesterol then enters your blood to be transported around your body.
-Not all cholesterol is bad for you; there is a harmful form and a protective form.
-The harmful form of cholesterol is known as LDL or low-density lipoprotein.
-The protective form of cholesterol is known as HDL or high-density lipoprotein.
+Raised blood cholesterol is a risk factor for cardiovascular disease (CVD) which includes stroke, heart disease and atherosclerosis.
+The liver manages cholesterol levels by turning the fat in your blood to cholesterol.
+The cholesterol enters the blood to be transported around the body.
+There is a harmful form and a protective form of cholesterol so not all cholesterol is bad for you.
+The harmful form is known as low-density lipoprotein (LDL).
+The protective form is known as high-density lipoprotein (HDL).

-You should reduce the amount and consider the balance of fats in your diet to favour those that help reduce your cholesterol level.
-There are different types of fat in food.
+It is recommended to reduce the amount of fat and consider the balance of fats in your diet to favour those that help reduce cholesterol levels.
+There are different types of fat in food:

-• Mono-unsaturated fats help lower harmful cholesterol levels.
+• MUFAs help lower harmful cholesterol levels.
 Examples of foods high in mono-unsaturated fats include olive oil and rapeseed oil.

-• Polyunsaturated fats lower both harmful and protective cholesterol levels.
+• PUFAs lower both harmful and protective cholesterol levels.
 Examples of foods high in polyunsaturated fats include sunflower oil and soya oil.

 When you're shopping for food, compare the labels so you can pick those with less total fat or less saturated fat.
-Try and choose lower fat versions of dairy foods, such as semi-skimmed or skimmed milk, and reduced-fat yoghurt, whenever you can.
+Choose lower fat versions of dairy foods, such as semi-skimmed or skimmed milk, and reduced-fat yoghurt.

-If you have high cholesterol there are several ways in which a vegetarian diet can help.
-If you are thinking of switching to a vegetarian diet as a way of avoiding the saturated fat associated with meat then vegetarian sources of protein such as tofu, soya mince and Quorn are an excellent alternatives.
-If you want to cut down on saturates by reducing your dairy intake soya milk and soya yoghurt are useful alternatives to dairy milk and yoghurt.
-Rice and oat milk are also becoming more widely available and all are low in saturated fat and high in polyunsaturates.
+If you have high cholesterol levels there are several ways in which a vegetarian diet may help.
+Vegetarian sources of protein such as tofu, soya mince and Quorn are excellent alternatives for avoiding saturated fat.
+If you want to cut down on saturates by reducing your dairy intake, soya milk and soya yoghurt are useful alternatives.
+Rice and oat milk are more widely available and low in saturated fat and high in PUFAs.

-Essential fatty acid Omega-3 can help to reduce your cholesterol levels (see Omegas) and fibre, which is abundant in a balanced vegetarian diet, is also cholesterol reducing.
+Omega-3 and fibre, which is abundant in vegetarian diets, can help to reduce cholesterol levels.
 Foods that are part of a healthy vegetarian diet include pulses such as chickpeas and kidney beans.
-Pulses can be doubly helpful in reducing cholesterol as they represent a good source of protein without the associated saturated fats of some meats and have the added bonus of protective fibre.
+These can be helpful in reducing cholesterol as they represent a good source of protein without the associated saturated fats of some meats, and have the added bonus of protective fibre.

 • soy proteins